II SS Panzer Corps: 1944–1945

-The corps was involved in heavy fighting against the British 21st Army Group in the Battle of Caen.
+The corps was involved in heavy fighting against the British 21st Army Group in the Battle for Caen.
 During this period, SS-Obergruppenführer Wilhelm Bittrich was placed in command of the corps.
-In August 1944, the corps participated in the battles in and around the Falaise Pocket.
+In August 1944, the corps participated in the battles in and around the Falaise pocket.
 The corps then retreated across France.
 On 17 September 1944, the Allies launched Operation Market Garden, an airborne offensive aimed at capturing the Rhine bridge at Arnhem.
-The corps was involved in fighting against the British 1st Airborne Division in the Battle of Arnhem and also against the US 82nd Airborne Division and the British XXX Corps in Nijmegen.
-The Korps suffered heavy losses in the ensuing counter offensive in early October against the allied salient on the Island.
+The corps was involved in fighting against the British 1st Airborne Division in the Battle of Arnhem and also against the U.S. 82nd Airborne Division and the British XXX Corps in Nijmegen.
+The corps suffered heavy losses in the ensuing counteroffensive in early October against the Allied salient on the island.

 In preparation for the Ardennes Offensive, the corps was placed in reserve of the 6th Panzer Army and committed on 21 December 1944 near St. Vith.
 After the northern assault stalled, the corps was transferred south to take part in the attack on Bastogne.
-The corps' divisions suffered heavy losses in the battles against the 82nd and 101st Airborne Divisions.
-After the operation's failure, the corps returned to the defensive, seeing action against American forces in the Eifel region.
+The corps' divisions suffered heavy losses in the battles against the U.S. 82nd and 101st Airborne Divisions.
+After the operation's failure, the corps returned to the defensive, seeing action against U.S. forces in the Eifel region.

 In February 1945, the corps was ordered to Hungary to take part in an offensive to recapture Budapest and the Hungarian oilfields.
 The corps took part in Operation Spring Awakening, launched near Lake Balaton on 6 March 1945.
 After the failure of the offensive, the corps retreated, alongside the I SS and IV SS Panzer Corps, towards Vienna.
-After the Soviet forces captured the city, individual units attempted to break out to the west.
+After Soviet forces captured the city, individual units attempted to break out to the west.
 The elements of the corps surrendered to the U.S. Army on 8 May 1945.